rebeccapeltz/gatsby-dev-portfolio/content/blog/vue-cld-camera/index.md

 ---
-title: Vue Camera Cloudinary Upload
+title: Browser Camera Cloudinary Upload
 publicId: "gatsby-portfolio/vue-cld-camera"
 date: "2020-07-27T07:26:03.284Z"
 description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."